yuanzhiKe/Glove-Torch/README.md

 I planed to use the loss function of GloVe in a pytorch project so that I created this one to test the performance of the GloVe loss implemented in pytorch.

-It have not reach the performance of [official GloVe model implementation by C](https://nlp.stanford.edu/projects/glove/).
+It has not reached the performance of [official GloVe model implementation by C](https://nlp.stanford.edu/projects/glove/) yet.

 So it is still **WIP**.